From the archives, our 2013 interview with architect Zaha Hadid.

 I don’t know.
 Actually, most of the time when you go into an auditorium, you think, “Why can’t they do something nicer?”
 We always think about Milan at the very last minute.
 It’s always, “Oh, what should we do for Milan?”

+When did you become interested in furniture design?
 It started off with my architecture.
 People would say, “This is a very strange space.
 How are you going to fit furniture in it?”
 I started looking at furniture not as furniture, but as room dividers, as objects in the space.
 That’s why I’m interested in these objects.
 They’re also pretty quick to do.

+Do you have a favorite country to build in?
 Our experience in China has been really positive.
 It’s far away and so on, it’s quite difficult to do certain things properly, but I admire and respect their freshness, the way our clients there approach their projects.
 They are willing to try our different models on a large scale in cities.
 I think Asia is advanced in that sense.
 Europe, I think, set the tone with competitions, but Europe now has a lot of financial problems.
 It’s a shame.
 It was great what was being done in Spain and France.

+You have a couple of projects under construction in Beirut, where you studied at the American University.
+Does it excite you to do work in the Arab world?
 Yes.
 I would love to work more in the Arab world, because I really think it’s important to connect that world to the international scene—and to also raise the standards there.
 Beirut, Istanbul, and Baghdad all have interesting qualities.
 When I was growing up in Baghdad, there were great projects by Corb, Frank Lloyd Wright, Giò Ponti, Arthur Erickson, and other architects.
 In Beirut, there are some fabulous buildings on the water, interesting ministries and theaters.

+How would you bridge the Arab and international worlds through architecture?
 You need to do a very interesting project.
 I think it’s important to use certain models.
 Take Beirut, which is a really small city.
 It’s inward looking, but it’s unlike other cities on the water.
 When Beirut was destroyed, there were some things they could have replaced, repaired, but they didn’t.
 They bulldozed everything.
 Their first ambition was to make it look like Atlanta, like a generic American city.
 That didn’t materialize, and they turned to the Berlin model, which is to make perimeter blocks.
 But in Berlin, there’s something like 20 million blocks—I don’t know how many.
 It’s an enormous city.
 In Beirut, there are maybe five blocks.
 What was intricate about it before is that it was like a maze.
 You traversed it.
 When I later returned, it took me five, six trips to locate a certain point in Beirut I used to go to.
 I couldn’t locate it because it had changed so much.
 Before, Beirut was very terraced.
 Then they made it flat.

 Maybe it’s okay to make a tabula rasa, but there was no need.
 I think what replaced it should have been more interesting, not repeating what happened in Berlin, which is a different place altogether.
 When I first went to Beirut after 20 years of absence, they were digging holes for the car parks, and actually, it was really exciting when it was empty.
 They found subterranean ruins.
 It could have been really interesting.
 They could have kept this layering and somehow included these ruins.
 There were Roman baths and Phoenician walls.
 I think through abstraction you can connect those Islamic worlds, in terms of patterning and geometry, to a new world.

+Your career as a woman in architecture has been one of breaking barriers.
+Which barriers, if any, do you feel like you still need to break through?
 I need to break through the corporate domain.
 I don’t play golf with the guys or go out for drinking or boating or whatever, so that eliminates you completely.
 You can’t join the boys’ club—well, you can, it’s just more difficult.
 I don’t think there are any barriers.
 I think they’re more cultural.
 And frankly—and I don’t mean this in any derogatory way—I think it’s more difficult in the Anglo- Saxon world.
 When I go to Japan or China, people treat me well because I’m only there for a few days.
 You’re not infringing.
 You’re a guest, and as a guest they treat you very well.
 That’s the culture in Asia, even if you’re in the Arab world.
 The treatment is very different if you live somewhere like Europe, or if you come to the United States.
 I think the mindset about women has changed a lot, but there are still areas we haven’t been able to get to.
 I know for a fact that if you’re a woman and you’re opinionated, you’re considered difficult, you’re considered pushy.
 But a guy is expected to be like that.
 That has to change.
 There’s another issue I think that’s very important: Men and women’s relationships have not been normalized.
 I mean this in the sense that a guy can’t go and have dinner with a woman without people thinking something wrong.
 When that changes, we’ll find professional behavior will be improved.
 Then you can meet with a man and discuss work and stuff like that.

+San Francisco Chronicle architecture critic John King recently wrote, “Divas in architecture tend to be male and tend to measure success by the number of heads that they turn.”
+As someone who’s been described as “architecture’s diva,” how do you feel about that?
 “Diva” in their lingo is derogatory.
 They don’t call a guy a diva.
 They call him I don’t know what.
 In the end, architecture is very demanding.
 It’s not as glamorous as being a movie star, though they have to work hard as well.
 With architecture, like any design, there’s a groupie syndrome, and if you allow it to go to your head, you become like that, spending all your time thinking about how to resolve your problems.
 There isn’t time to worry about all this kind of stuff.

+As prominent female architects like Jeanne Gang, Farshid Moussavi, and Elizabeth Diller rise, do you think a gender shift is happening at the upper echelons?
 I think so.
 It should be a much bigger shift.
 It’s not much because you can name these people.
 I really do think it’s a problem of continuity.
 When women take time off to have children, coming back to their routine work, I think, is quite difficult.
 Not because they can’t do it, but because they are out of step.
 To really eradicate that problem, society needs to help with child care.
 Women are becoming more independent.
 They want to do everything themselves.
 They have to have the job, the husband, the house, the child.
 Everything.
 All of this is too much for one person to take care of.

 You’re known for your sense of style.
 Have you ever taken inspiration from fashion and used it in architecture?No. But designers have taken our projects and turned them into fashion.

+Are you interested in working in fashion?
 Honestly, 20 or 30 years ago I used to be more interested in that than I am now.
 I had more time then.
 I had to make a decision to do architecture because there’s only so much I can do.